The time is the 1950s, the place is Berlin

 The Cold War Museum

-The Cold War Museum is presently only a virtual museum, but it is looking forward to developing its permanent physical location at the Lorton Nike Missile Base upon approval from Fairfax County Park Authority.
+The Cold War Museum is presently only a virtual museum, but it is looking forward to developing its permanent physical location at the former U.S. Army Security Agency Field Station at Vint Hill Farm.
 The museum has an article on the PBJOINTLY (Project Gold) tunnel, written by T.H.E.
 Hill.

 The Allied Museum in Berlin